This trek includes a tour led by an experienced guide around Machu Picchu

 The tour begins at 6am.
 You’ll be taken to Lorenzo’s Lodge where we serve the first breakfast (buffet style; included in the tour).
 After, you’ll continue in our private van for 3 hours until you arrive at the Malaga Pass (4,316 metres above sea level).

 This is where you’ll start the bike tour down the mountain.
-Your guide will give a quick, informational briefing and provide all riders with the appropriate safety gear, before the 3-hour mountain descent (about 34 miles or 55 km) to the town of Huamanmarca.
+Your guide will give a quick, informative briefing and provide all riders with the appropriate safety gear, before the 3-hour mountain descent (about 34 miles or 55 km) to the town of Huamanmarca.
 From there, you’ll continue the journey by bus for approximately 30 minutes, until reaching the town of Santa Maria.
 Here, you can enjoy lunch, and spend the first night in a basic hostel.

 During this part of the journey, you’ll experience the beauty of the snow-capped mountains and their fast-changing climate, from a dry cold to a humid heat.
 Upon arrival to Santa Maria, you’ll have the option to go rafting* (level III and IV, during April to November) in the Urubamba River, which crosses through part of the jungle.
 The rafting price (100 Soles) is not included in the tour.